 Why is it important to hold the Table Tennis Racket correctly?

-When a beginner starts to learn to play table tennis, the first thing to learn is how to hold a table tennis racket.
+When a beginner starts to learn to play table tennis, after buying their best table tennis rubber and blade, the first thing to learn is how to hold a table tennis racket.
 This is the first step in playing table tennis well.
 In the game, the grip method directly determines the quality of the game.

 Therefore, a reasonable grip will improve the performance of the game.
 Note that I’m talking about the proper grip, not the correct one.
 Many people think that there is only one way to grip the racket.

 But in fact, with the continuous improvement of the player’s level, the grip will change slightly, and even in the same game, the high-level player will adjust the grip according to the change of the ball path.

 Of course, it is best first for beginners to maintain a fixed grip to avoid the action’s deformation.
 Before we start, you can make reference How to choose your best table tennis racket in 2022 if you don´t do know how to choose a proper table tennis racket.
 According to Wikipedia, there are two kinds of grips.
 Let’s take a look at what they are and what their pros and cons are.